TroutTrout

 Understanding Microsegmentation in Industrial Environments

-In today's rapidly evolving industrial landscape, microsegmentation has emerged as a pivotal strategy for enhancing security within industrial control systems (ICS).
-As industries increasingly adopt digital technologies, the complexity and vulnerability of their networks have grown, making traditional security measures inadequate.
-Microsegmentation offers a robust solution by dividing a network into smaller, manageable segments, each isolated from the others.
+Microsegmentation has become essential for securing industrial control systems (ICS).
+Traditional perimeter defenses fail when an attacker is already inside the network -- and in OT environments with flat architectures, "inside" means access to everything.
+Microsegmentation fixes this by dividing the network into isolated segments at the workload or device level.
 This approach not only enhances security but also meets compliance requirements set by standards like NIST SP 800-171, CMMC, and the NIS2 directive.
 In this post, we delve into the intricacies of microsegmentation in industrial environments, exploring its benefits, implementation strategies, and its critical role in safeguarding industrial control systems.

 What is Microsegmentation?